realworldocaml/book/en/compiler-output-formats.md

 compiler then compiles this transformed code with no knowledge of the preprocessor's actions.

-Both `fieldslib` and `sexplib` need this new `with` keyword and they both can't register the same extension.
-A preprocessor library called `type_conv` provides the common extension framework for them to use.
-Type_conv defines the `with` grammar extension and `ocamlfind` ensures that it's loaded before `variantslib` or `sexplib`.
+Both `fieldslib` and `sexplib` need this new `with` keyword, but they both can't register the same extension.
+Instead, a library called `type_conv` provides the common extension framework for them to use.
+Type_conv registers the `with` grammar extension to Camlp4, and the `ocamlfind` packaging ensures that it's loaded before `variantslib` or `sexplib`.

-The preprocessor extensions generate boilerplate OCaml code based on the type definition.
+The two extensions generate boilerplate OCaml code based on the type definition.
 This avoids the inevitable performance hit of doing the code generation dynamically.
 It also doesn't require a Just-In-Time (JIT) runtime that can be a source of unpredictable dynamic behaviour.
 Instead, all code is simply generated at compile-time via Camlp4.